pdjr-signalk/pdjr-skplugin-renotifier/README.md

 __Scan script directory__.
 Checkbox requesting that the list of _Notifiers_ (see below) be re-built by scanning the plugin's `bin/` folder for executable scripts.
-Default is true (to cause the _Notifiers_ list to built on first ).
+Default is true (to cause the _Notifiers_ list to built on first execution).
 Check this option to re-initialise the list of notifiers (any configuration of existing entries in _Notifiers_ will be retained).